 The 2002 Billecart-Salmon ‘"Cuvée Nicolas François Billecart" Brut Champagne (WWB, 95) which has a massive mouthfeel and glorious texture right now.
 This vintage is just thrilling to enjoy right now, made from 60% Pinot Noir and 40% Chardonnay and resting for ten years on the lees.
 A bright beam of salinity falls over the limestone driven terroir, as Pink Lady Apple, kumquat zest and cinnamon infused sourdough bread flavors collide with minerals and the unctuous texture on the mouth.
 Generous, showing glorious length now at nearly the twenty year mark, this gorgeous bottling will have a long life ahead of it.
-Drink 2020-2035- 95 — a year ago
+Drink 2020-2035- 95 — 2 years ago

 You already know what’s up.
 You know what it is and exactly what to expect.
 A soft translucent blush color in the glass with a very aromatic nose.
 Fresh strawberries and apricots combine with dried herbs and minerality.
 It’s easy to disdain porch pounders but it’s hard to when it’s actually good.
 Easy drinking but with some heft and depth to it, there is a lot more substance here than most supermarket Rosés.
 Nice acidity and balance, it’s just the right amount of dry for what it wants to be.
-The palate follows the nose closely, with more red and citrus fruits, green apples, and watermelon. — a year ago
+The palate follows the nose closely, with more red and citrus fruits, green apples, and watermelon. — 2 years ago

 Big weekend holidays call for big wines.
 Happy Memorial Day weekend.